[This documentation is for preview only, and is subject to change in later releases. Blank topics are included as placeholders.]

 |GetType||Gets the Type of the current instance.
 (Inherited from Object.)|

 The foreach statement of the C# language (for each in Visual C++, For Each in Visual Basic) requires the type of each element in the collection.
 Since each element of the IDictionary is a key/value pair, the element type is not the type of the key or the type of the value.
 Instead, the element type is .
-For example: